-DC United head coach Ben Olsen said recently they want to add some "high-end quality" to their squad, which currently only has one designated player - a term used for players on larger wages than the rest of the squad that can be paid outside of the salary cap (Teams can have three designated players on their roster).
+DC United head coach Ben Olsen said this summer they want to add some "high-end quality" to their squad, which currently only has one designated player - a term used for players on larger wages than the rest of the squad that can be paid outside of the salary cap (Teams can have three designated players on their roster).

 DC were the first team to officially sign a designated player when they brought in former Argentina international Marcelo Gallardo in 2008 and made him the highest-paid player in club history.
 However, in the last decade they have not had a player that has come close to providing the pulling power that Rooney would offer.

 In a market where DC compete with baseball (Nationals), basketball (Wizards), NFL (Redskins) and ice hockey (Capitals), and with 20,000 seats to fill at a new stadium that cost them $250m, Rooney's arrival could give the club a much-needed lift.

 He largely played in midfield or a No 10 role for Everton last season, but if Rooney does join DC, he will surely be returning to a striker role.